Beaches along the 560km coastline we serve are of exceptional quality and among the best in Europe.

 However, there are a wide range of factors that affect the cleanliness of beaches and bathing waters, including agricultural and urban run-off.

-Coastwatch is our online overflow notification system which provides near real-time information of when combined sewer overflows (CSOs) have operated at designated bathing waters and at amenity waters used regularly for recreation.
+Coastwatch is our online overflow notification system which provides near real-time information of when storm overflows have operated at designated bathing waters and at other water bodies used regularly for recreation.

 The Environment Agency provides warnings of periods of wet weather that may lead to lower water quality at selected bathing waters - find out about current warnings.